Jojohorororo/aueb-cf7-final-project/readme.md

 ## License

-Educational project - not for commercial use
+Educational project - use at your own risk